 In memory of my mother.
 Much of this is by rights her work.
-I'm coming to this from a perspective of a solitary Witch Misconceptions cleared up here (no, my Mom was not a Witch), and that is where I got a lot of my experience.
+I'm coming to this from a perspective of a solitary Witch Misconceptions cleared up here and here (no, my Mom was not a Witch), and an intro to Witch Culture, and that is where I got a lot of my experience.

 Be honest with yourself.
 Some ways of doing this include sitting alone in deep contemplation, practicing dealing with unpleasant truths by dragging them out into the open regardless of personal comfort, and finding out the hard way that you don't like a given person, place, thing, or situation.
 This is the most important thing in any spirituality because if you can't be honest with yourself you'll be in a prison of your own making.